Safety tips and resources for YouTube creators

 Report spam or phishing

-If you find videos on YouTube that you think might be spam or phishing, flag them for review by the YouTube team.
-To learn more about spam and phishing, visit the National Cyber Security Alliance.
+If you find videos on YouTube that you think might be spam or phishing, report them to the YouTube team.

 • Manager: Can add or remove others and edit channel details.